KtorZ/_blog_/_posts/2015-12-16-alloy_binding_unveil_the_mysteries.markdown

 - **Beware of caps**

-If you use a capitalize name for your model, use the downcase name when refering to it in the interpolation.
+If you use a capitalized name for your model, use the downcase name when refering to it in the interpolation.
 Alloy stores models names as lower cases.

 {% highlight xml %}